 Still struggle to effectively train your employees?
 Read the full video transcript here:

-Less practices, more behavior change
+Fewer practices, more behavior change

 Most of our customers approach us after they tried the wide net approach where they train employees twice maybe three times a year in a lot of subjects, but yield no results.
 What we do is focused on them.
 Less practices, more behavior change.
 Here are my three tips on how to kick off your security awareness program in a way that would definitely yield results.
-The first thing would be focus only on one behavior the one that is most critical for your security mitigation plan.
+The first thing would be to focus only on one behavior the one that is most critical for your security mitigation plan.
 Let’s say phishing.

 Focus on your employees